TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 ## A Note on What "Not Reporting" Means

-The phrase is doing real work, so it is worth pinning down.
 It is not the `unavailable` state, and it is not the battery percentage.
-It is whether the device behind the battery has sent any update, on any of its entities, within the lookback window.
+It is whether the device behind the battery has sent any updates, on any of its entities, within the lookback window.

 That framing is what catches the failure people actually get stranded by.
-The device that froze at eighty percent still reads `80`, looks healthy on every dashboard, and is dead.
+The device that froze at eighty percent still reads `80`, looks healthy on every dashboard, but is secretly dead.
 A percentage check believes the `80`.
 An `unavailable` check believes the device is fine because Home Assistant never marked it unavailable.
 Asking instead "has anything on this device reported lately" sees through both, because a dead device goes silent across every entity it owns, not just its battery.

 The once-a-day judging is the other half.
 A rolling twenty-four hour window would flag an honest once-a-day reporter every day it ran a little late.
-Judging once a day, against a lookback you can widen to twenty-eight hours or more, lets the daily reporter pass while a genuinely dead device is caught the next morning.
+Judging once a day, against a lookback you can widen to any number of hours greater than 24, lets the daily reporter pass while a genuinely dead device is caught the next morning.

 ## Changelog: Battery Sentinel - Not Reporting